Adam1000-code/Synapse-Engine/README.md

 The Synapse Engine is an open-source game engine written in C++ using SDL2 for graphics.

+## Recent Updates
+Beta 0.58 adds sprite animation, layers and also makes a small syntax change to the ECS(Entity Component System).

+## Small Reminder
+Currently, all of the releases are labeled as pre-releases because the engine is still in beta. so please remember that they're unstable versions of the engine and there's a chance that there's bugs in the code.

 ## Getting Started
 To use the engine, you must be using MacOS or Linux, this doesn't work with Windows(sorry windows users).
 In addition, you must have either the GCC/G++ or Clang/Clang++ installed on your device, If you're using MacOS, then Xcode and HomeBrew must be installed on your device.
-Once you have these dependencies installed and working, you're ready to go!
+Once you have these dependencies installed and working, you're ready to move onto the next step.
 Start off by installing SDL2 and SDL2_Image on your device.

 Apt package manager: